Liquidity ratios: types, formulas and how to use them

 Types of liquidity ratios

-Liquidity ratios measure the gap between your available cash and upcoming bills.
-They show whether your business can meet its short-term financial obligations.
+Three main liquidity ratios help you measure the gap between your available cash and upcoming bills.
+Each shows whether your business can meet its short-term financial obligations, with varying levels of strictness.

 The three main liquidity ratios are:

-With accounting software like Xero, you can view these ratios instantly to make informed financial decisions.
+Accounting software can display these ratios instantly, helping you make informed financial decisions.

 1. Current ratio